scarf-sh/docs/docs/sales-prospecting.md

 By identifying contacts at these companies, you can better prospect for upgrades to a paid version or a commercial support plan.

-## This is where Scarf’s Sales Prospecting Service comes in.
+*This is where Scarf’s (Lead Generation) Sales Prospecting Service comes in.*

 ### What is it?
-- In addition to the company names provided by Scarf, users also get a custom report of contacts at those companies that meet your ideal customer profile (ICP) and key buyer personas.
+- In addition to the company names provided by Scarf, users also get a custom report of contacts at those companies who meet your ideal customer profile (ICP) and key buyer personas.

 ### How does it work?
 - Scarf’s Prospecting Service is bespoke and highly customizable.
-Our team pulls your list of actively engaged companies and then narrows it based on your specified ICP.
+Our team pulls your list of actively engaged companies and then narrows it based on your specified ICP and persona.
 - We identify key contacts at those organizations that meet your buyer persona criteria.
 - We aim to provide at least 3 contacts per company interacting with your OSS, working very closely with you to iterate on criteria together.